Even the most passionate and dedicated language-learners tend to groan when the time comes to work on Italian verb conjugation.

 If you want to jumpstart your ability to communicate in Italian, this is the best place to start.

-Of course, you’ll eventually need the other forms too, but it is best to prioritize the most commonly used forms first.
+Of course, you’ll eventually need the other forms too, but it is best to prioritise the most commonly used forms first.

 If you are comfortable with the forms you need most, you’ll feel more comfortable practicing, and practicing is key!